 Other common headache triggers include lack of sleep, alcohol consumption, and dehydration.

-Aches and pains are a common complaint that can result from increased levels of stress increased levels of the stress hormone cortisol may be associated with chronic pain.
+Aches and pains are a common complaint that can result from increased levels of stress.
+As your stress levels increase so do your levels of the stress hormone – cortisol – which is associated with chronic pain.

-If you feel like you’re constantly battling a case of the sniffles, stress may be to blame.
+If you feel like you’re constantly battling a case of the sniffles, coughs and frequent colds then reduce your stress levels.
 Stress may take a toll on your immune system and can cause increased susceptibility to infections.

-Digestive problems like diarrhoea and constipation can also be caused by high levels of stress.
+Digestive problems like diarrhea and constipation can also be caused by high levels of stress.